icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 - naca_tr_1215_find_critical_line.py
 - ads4.py

+Readers may also be interested in the prior [Icing on Cylinders thread]({filename}Icing on Cylinders.md)

 ##Open questions

 We will look at some data from the post-NACA era to help resolve these questions.